angiervr81/Portfolio-Angie-Rivera/README.md

 # SceneDrawing

-Object
+OBJECT

 Create a visually appealing scene using the HTML &lt;canvas> element.

 The scene should include:

 * A background image
 * At least two foreground images
 * Text displaying your name and the scene title

-Steps
+STEPS
-- These are the Steps this project has to follow
+- These are the steps that need to be completed for this project

     1. Set Up Your HTML File
         * Create an HTML file and set up the basic structure: